ddrohan/mobile-app-dev-labs/session06/lab/md/step02.md

-#Setting Up Google+ Sign In
+# Setting Up Google+ Sign In

-As previously mentioned, we now want our CoffeeMate App to interact with a sister Web App,
+As previously mentioned, we now want our CoffeeMate App to interact with a sister Web App (<a href="http://coffeemateweb.herokuapp.com">CoffeeMateWeb</a>) so we need Google+ Sign In support to allow us to connect to the Web App and Add/Edit/Delete/View Coffees stored on the Server.

+What
 ![](../img/bp01.png)

 ![](../img/bp02.png)